Code-Institute-Submissions/user-centric-webpage/README.md

 Changed a few different atrributes like the height of the overview and about page so that when users come to the page it would be the main part of there page that they see.
 I'd Like to make sure that user only sees sections at a time and can't begin to see the next section.
 Also filled in the text on the experience page so that I can try and scale the timeline div so that it has the correct height.

+Continue to complete and fill in the different pages, I am going to finish the other pages and then try and create a simplified overview on the overview page, to give the user a taste of what the webpage contains.
+I want to make sure that I begin with the education and experience pages first and then begin to work on the other pages afterwards.